emmercm/igir/docs/roms/scanning.md

 # ROM Scanning

-The `--input <path>` option is required for almost every [command](../commands.md).
+The `--input <path|glob>` option is required for almost every [command](../commands.md).
 It tells Igir what path(s) to look for ROMs in.
 The option can be provided multiple times, to specify different paths or [glob patterns](../input/file-scanning.md#glob-patterns).

 See the [file scanning docs](../input/file-scanning.md) for more information about how Igir scans for files, generally.